 This position also includes ensuring proper labeling of collection samples, processing, and proper scheduling.
-You will also work with other healthcare workers or blood donor organizations to make sure that all work is done in a timely manner.
+You will also work with other healthcare workers or blood donor organizations to make sure that all work is done promptly.

 The salary for this position also drastically increases, depending on who you are working for, especially if you are hired by a hospital.

 This career requires additional schooling, at least an Associate’s degree.
-People in this field not only collect blood samples, but also analyze it and dive the results to the doctor.
+People in this field not only collect blood samples but also analyze it and give the results to the doctor.

 If you are trained in, and have a few years of experience in phlebotomy, you can become a registered nurse.
 This will give you an advantage over nurses who do not have this extra training.